-- 1. Selected all vouchers over \$1,000 to ensure proper handling and timely return to Imprest fund. - 2.
+- 1. Selected all vouchers over \$1,000 to ensure proper handling and timely return. - 2.
 Judgmentally selected vouchers under \$1,000 consisting of at least one advance, one advance with returned funds, and one informant pay. - 3.
-Physically counted cash on hand. - 4.
-Traced, and physically observed, at least two items from judgmentally selected vouchers to the PCB. - 5.
+Counted cash on hand. - 4.
+Physically traced at least two items of evidence from the selected vouchers to the PCB. - 5.
 Performed various analyses on the yearly data.